Category Archives: Caryl Chessman

 Paul V. Coates – Confidential File, March 21 1960

-Journalism Lesson From a Dixie Editor My mother didn't exactly cancel her subscription to The Mirror News.
-What she did, she called me up — collect — from her flat in the Bronx just before Christmas last … Continue reading
+Journalism Lesson From a Dixie Editor My mother didn’t exactly cancel her subscription to The Mirror News.
+What she did, she called me up — collect — from her flat in the Bronx just before Christmas last year with … Continue reading

-Posted in Caryl Chessman, Columnists, Countdown to Watts, Front Pages, Paul Coates, Science, Transportation | Leave a comment
+Posted in Caryl Chessman, Columnists, Countdown to Watts, Front Pages, Paul Coates, Science, Transportation | Comments Off on Paul V. Coates – Confidential File, March 21 1960

 Matt Weinstock, March 16, 1960